influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 Added meta node 3 at cluster-meta-node:8091
 ```

+##### Adding a meta node to a cluster using a remote meta node**

-The command contacts the local meta node running at `localhost:8091` and adds a meta node to that local meta node's cluster.
+In the following example, the `add-meta` command contacts the meta node running at `cluster-meta-node-01:8091` and adds a meta node to that meta node's cluster.
 The added meta node has the hostname `cluster-meta-node-03` and runs on port `8091`.

-##### Adding a meta node to a cluster using a remote meta node**

 ```
 $ influxd-ctl -bind cluster-meta-node-01:8091 add-meta cluster-meta-node-03:8091